Tri-Valley: Transportation

-The Tri-Valley is serviced by WHEELS, operated by the Livermore Amador Valley Transit Authority (LAVTA), a bus agency that operates local bus service throughout Livermore, Pleasanton and Dublin, including service to Hacienda Business Park, Lawrence Livermore National Laboratory, Las Positas College, Stoneridge Mall, the West Dublin/Pleasanton BART Station and the Dublin/Pleasanton BART station.
+The Tri-Valley is serviced by Contra Costa County Connect and WHEELS, operated by the Livermore Amador Valley Transit Authority (LAVTA), a bus agency that operates local bus service throughout Livermore, Pleasanton and Dublin, including service to Hacienda Business Park, Lawrence Livermore National Laboratory, Las Positas College, Stoneridge Mall, the West Dublin/Pleasanton BART Station and the Dublin/Pleasanton BART station.

 Two major highways, Interstates 580 and 680 cross the Tri-Valley area.
 Interstate 580 runs east-west, connecting the area to the Central Valley to the east and the North Bay area to the west.
 Interstate 680 runs north-south, connecting the area to the South Bay area in the south, and the Concord-Walnut Creek area in the north.
 The two interstates cross on the border of Dublin and Pleasanton.

 The Tri-Valley area is also serviced by BART, offering service to the rest of the San Francisco Bay Area via two stops: West Dublin/Pleasanton and the Dublin/Pleasanton terminus station.
 The West Dublin/Pleasanton Station opened in 2011, and was the first infill station on an existing line.
 In 2018, BART cancelled plans to extend the line to Livermore.
 However, the Tri-Valley–San Joaquin Valley Regional Rail Authority is in the planning process for a rail connection between BART, ACE, and the San Joaquin Valley called the Valley Link.